 Divorced and forced to move back in with her parents and younger sister is not how 24-year-old Randunica had pictured her life.
 Before leaving school in the ninth grade, her dream was to become a psychologist.

 “Unfortunately, it’s not custom for Roma girls to go to other towns like Nisporeni or Chisinau to study,” she explains.
 Facing limited prospects for continued schooling, and like many other Roma adolescent girls, she married at the young age of 17.

 Randunica’s mother, Liudmila, herself attended only elementary school and cannot read or write.
 She nods as her daughter speaks.
-They are sitting together in the sparse but brightly painted living room of their home in Vulcănești, a village some 100 kilometres from the Romanian capital, Chisinau.
+They are sitting together in the sparse but brightly painted living room of their home in Vulcănești, a village some 100 kilometres from the Moldovan capital, Chisinau.

 Outside in the yard, Randunica’s 14-year-old sister, Renata, is quietly working on a painting of a tree with autumn colours.
 In her, rests the opportunity they both missed – an education.

 “I don’t like this practice of getting married very young.”

 Renata is now in ninth grade and thriving.
 Her sister’s story stays close to her but unlike Randunica, Renata says she will not marry any time soon and is determined to complete her education.

 “I don’t like this practice of getting married very young.
 After a short while, they separate from their husbands, and they must go back to their family.
 But then, what to do?
 You have no profession, no family, no job, and this is not a good situation.
 I don’t like this.
 As for me, after I finish all that I plan to do, then I will start thinking about [marriage].”

 And she has plans for her life.
 A lot of plans.